vuw-research-computing/raapoi-docs/docs/mods_admins.md

 ## Building software with EasyBuild

 !!! warning "Caution:"
     EasyBuild v5.0 and above includes a number of backwards-incompatible changes, see [easybuild-v5/#breaking-changes](https://docs.easybuild.io/easybuild-v5/#breaking-changes).
-If you attempt to install software using EasyBuild v5.0 or above it will quite likely get installed into your local directory by default.
-We don't yet have a robust workaround for ensuring both software and module files are installed into the correct location.
-Please refrain from using these versions of EasyBuild and/or consult with other moderators/admin before proceeding!
-(Load a prior easybuild version with `module load EasyBuild/4.9.4`.)
+One issue is related to where easybuild looks for config files.
+As a workaround, first check whether easybuild can find our config files using `eb --show-default-configfiles`.
+If the output indicates that no config files are found, you may need to add the argument `--configfiles=/etc/easybuild.d/config.cfg` when building with easybuild to ensure software is correctly built into the correct directories on the cluster.
+If in doubt, check with an experienced moderator/admin.
+(You could also try loading and using a prior easybuild version, such as `module load EasyBuild/4.9.4`.)

 Use a terminal multiplexer like screen, tmux or byobu to keep your ssh session alive and get a interactive session on a node.